zgierisch/quedonde/README.md

 python quedonde.py --content --paths --title data/locations/preset_locations.json "phoenix"
 ```

+> **Note:** Queries containing FTS operators or punctuation such as colons (`:`), quotes, or wildcards are treated as raw SQLite FTS expressions.
+When that happens, qualify the column you want to search—e.g., use `content:"Mountain Orientation:"` to match the literal text `Mountain Orientation:` in file contents.
+Simple phrases without special characters (like `"http client"`) automatically search both filename and content fields.

 ### CLI flags
 - `index` — rebuild the index after changes.
 - `--json` — emit indented JSON (default output when `--paths` is not set).